bzzz15/LookingForRoom/README.md

     - Ensure that all required packages are installed and up to date.
     - Check for any typos or syntax errors in the script.

----

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 ## Contact